sinimimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #2.
 Am creating a script that prints hello user where user is the current linux user
 #3.
 Adding /action to the PATH /action
 #4.
 Creating a script that counts the number of directories in the path
+#5.
+Creating a variable that lists all environmental variables